Las Vegas - serving Nevada

 Drowsy driving

 Drowsy driving is one of the most dangerous things you can do behind the wheel.
 It’s estimated that drowsy driving is a factor in 100,000 vehicle crashes each year, resulting in 1,550 deaths and 71,000 injuries.
 If you start to feel drowsy while you’re driving, pull over immediately and find a safe place to rest.
 And, if you know you’re going to be driving while tired, don’t do it.
-It’s not worth the risk.
+If you’ve been injured by a drowsy driver, our Las Vegas car accident lawyers can help you pursue compensation.

 Ignoring traffic laws